Nithya Menen: Career beginnings and early work (2006-2010)

-In 2006, at the age of 15, she played a supporting role in the Kannada film 7 O' Clock.
-The 2008 off-beat film Aakasha Gopuram, directed by K. P. Kumaran, marked her film career in Malayalam in a leading role, in which she was paired with Mohanlal.
+In 2006, she debuted in Kannada by playing a supporting role in the film 7 O' Clock.
+The 2008 off-beat film Aakasha Gopuram, directed by K. P. Kumaran, marked her film career in a leading role in Malayalam, in which she was paired with Mohanlal.
 She was in the midst of her 12th class exams when she was offered the role, after Mohanlal had spotted her on the front cover of a tourism magazine, Stark World Kerala.
 Her performance was well received, with critics writing that she shows "sparkle in her debut venture" and "makes her entry in an impressive role", though the film was a financial failure.

 She next made a comeback into Kannada films with the film Jhossh, in 2009.
 The film received rave reviews, and became a commercial success as well, with her performance garnering her a nomination in the Best Supporting Actress category at the 57th Filmfare Awards South.
 The same year she appeared in Vellathooval, Angel John and Kerala Cafe.
 She received positive reviews for the lattermost.
 In 2010, she starred in the Malayalam films, Anwar and Apoorvaragam where she plays Nancy, a young girl who gets involved with two male students (Nishan and Asif Ali) who are later discovered to be con-artists.
 The film received mixed to negative reviews, but became a hit at the box office.